Tax Credits Pages

 Premium Tax Credit

-Individual taxpayers and families may be able to claim the refundable Premium Tax Credit if they have low to moderate incomes and purchased health insurance through the Health Insurance Marketplace at HealthCare.gov.
-They can have the credit paid in advance to their insurance company in order to decrease their monthly premium payments or claim all of the credit on on their tax return.
+Individual taxpayers and families may be able to claim the refundable Premium Tax Credit (PTC) if they have low to moderate incomes and purchased health insurance through the Health Insurance Marketplace at HealthCare.gov.
+They can have the credit paid in advance to their insurance company in order to decrease their monthly premium payments or claim all of the credit on their tax return.

-Tax Credits for Education
+Are there Tax Credits for Students?

 There are two major education tax credits available for both new and continuing students: the American Opportunity Credit and the Lifetime Learning Credit.
 Each credit offers special advantages to students, but both credits may not be claimed by or for the same student in the same year.